AnthoniaNdoni/headphones/README.md

 Navigate to the project directory cd headphones open index.html in your prefered brower

+Interactions note:

+the web page must switch to the mobile version when the screen width is 480px or less links hover/active: #FF6565 button hover/active: opacity: 0.9 max width of the content: 1000px centered in the page

 Contributing:

 Contributions are welcome!
 If you want to contribute to this project, please follow these guidelines: